God created woman. The drama surrounding this breath-taking event is prophetically stupendous. You’ve never heard this before.

 The whole Plan of God was on stage when God created woman.
 This surprising narrative holds many more revelations about the Gospel, as we will see.

-This blog post is an excerpt from chapter 7.3 of the book Origin of Humankind.
+This blog post is an excerpt from chapter 2.3 of the book Origin of Woman.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, God Created Woman and Reveals Humankind’s Future
+Please use the Social Network links just below to share this information from The Explanation, God Created Woman and Reveals Humankind’s Future